huggingface/hub-docs/docs/api-inference/tasks/object-detection.md

 ## Object detection

 Object Detection models allow users to identify objects of certain defined classes.
-Object detection models receive an image as input and output the images with bounding boxes and labels on detected objects.
+These models receive an image as input and output the images with bounding boxes and labels on detected objects.

 <Tip>